 Critical Illness Benefit (CIB) – if the life insured contracts one or more of the listed Critical Illnesses or has undergone specified surgeries, he or she will receive the guaranteed amount.
 There are some conditions like 90 days after the policy comes into force, before the insured’s 70th birthday and other conditions.

 VUL is sometimes being criticized.
 There are many “gurus” out there who say that you should “get a term insurance and invest the rest.”
 The problem with this mindset is underestimating the labor in doing investment research.
 If you have all the time, energy and knowledge to do the investment venture or stock market chart analysis, then that could be true to you.
 But how about your work?
 Your business?
 Your family?

 I am a stock investor too and I experience it is overwhelming to juggle all those information, analysis and charts just to make an investment decision.
 At the end of the day, it’s better to leverage the expertise of a group that devote 100% of their time managing growth.
 If you have no desire or time to learn the deep technicalities of stock markets, bonds and other investments.
 But remember, the growth is not guaranteed and the historical performance is not a guarantee of future.

 The best thing with VUL is that you stay insured and is using the expertise of well-educated and licensed investment fund managers.
 They devote their time studying companies and finding out where to put your money.
 VUL will save you from frustrations and big investment mistakes because you have managers doing the job.
-Even SSS (Government-led social insurance in the Philippines) used a private finance institution SunLife to invest their money.
+Even SSS (Government-led social insurance in the Philippines) uses privately-managed funds to invest their money in.

 In VUL, your investment funds cover the the insurance charges.
 Looking forward to the future, you won’t even mind it because there would come a time, when your fund is big enough, that it will auto-pay your insurance charges.
 You may not mind them for some time but review them regularly.